jgmalcolm/jgmalcolm.github.io/map/index.md

 <h3>Parking.</h3>

 The map below shows a green star for the building which has pay parking on the bottom two floors.
 Free parking is available on Juniper St on a first-come, first-served basis.
-There are also two pay lots at the corners of Peachtree/7th and Peachtree/6th.
+There are meters on 7th st, and there are two pay lots at the corners of Peachtree/7th and Peachtree/6th (yellow star).

 <a style="a:hover { border-bottom: none }" href="860_peachtree_st.png">
   <img width="100%" src="860_peachtree_st.png" alt="Annotated map">